gbatsimm/CHEME_5440_PRELIM/README.md

 `problem2_referencePaper.pdf` is a reference paper for problem 2.

+`5440_PRELIM_Problem1.ipynb` is a jupyter notebook (running python 3) which containts the complete answer to problem one on the exam.

 `5440_PRELIM_Problem2.ipynb` is a jupyter notebook (running python 3) which contains the complete answer to problem two on the exam.